JavenKazebee/companion-module-red-rcp2/companion/HELP.md

 - Set mode to infrastructure
 - Connect camera to the same network as companion
-- Once connected, copy the IP address
+- Once connected, copy the IP address and put that in the companion configuration

 ### On Companion Connection

 IP Address: IP Address of the camera
 Reconnect attempt rate: How often the connection should look for cameras.
-The more frequent, the more computing power used but the quicker the connection will connect to cameras when they turn on.